For any Git remote repo, you can undo (delete from git history) the last or previous commits to eliminate huge/numerous/wrong files pushed.

 git pullit will put all the old files back in.

-Implicit in this procedure is that those with write access to your Github repo can overwrite history, potentially causing permanent file loss.
+Implicit in this procedure is that those with write access to your Gitlab/Github repo can overwrite history, potentially causing permanent file loss.
 Remember that Git is a revision tracking system, NOT a backup system.
 You can use Dropbox as a Git backup, for example.

 Go to your Github repo (assuming you’re the repo owner), click Settings, Branches and Protect your master branch and other important branches.
 Then for each Protected branch, click Edit, Protect this branch and pick the appropriate level of protection.